fermi-ad/phoebus-displays/README.md

-# Controls Displays
+# Phoebus Displays

-This repository contains the Graphical Interfaces to the EPICS IOCs
+This repository contains the Graphical Interfaces to the EPICS IOCs consumed by Phoebus.

 ## Current Status